-Province/territory Data limitation Prince Edward Island In 2021, information pertaining to Employment Status, Place of Work, Position and Area of Responsibility was not reported due to a high proportion of missing values, resulting from the province's transition to a new database.
-Quebec Starting in 2015, the OIIQ registration form required RNs to specify their Place of Work .
+Province/territory Data limitation Prince Edward Island In 2021 and 2022, information pertaining to Employment Status, Place of Work, Position and Area of Responsibility was not reported due to a high proportion of missing values, resulting from the province's transition to a new database.
+Quebec Employment Status of all RNs who were not employed in nursing was reported as not stated .
+Caution should be used when comparing Employment Status data from Quebec with that from other provinces/territories.
+Starting in 2015, the OIIQ registration form required RNs to specify their Place of Work .
 As a result, the number of RNs recording other as their Place of Work has declined alongside an increase in hospital, community health and nursing home/long-term care .
 In 2019, changes were made to the collection of Position and Area of Responsibility .
 Comparisons between 2019 and earlier years should therefore be made with caution for these data elements.
-Starting in 2003, changes were made to the collection of Employment Status : all NPs who were not employed in nursing were reported as not stated .
-Caution should be used when comparing Employment Status data from Quebec with that from other provinces/territories.
-Ontario Prior to 2012, members of the CNO provided detailed employment information (Employment Status, Place of Work, Position and Area of Responsibility) on only the single employer for whom they worked the most hours.
-As of 2012, members are required to provide this same detailed employment information about all of their current employers and to designate an employer to appear on the CNO's register.
+As of 2022, information pertaining to Place of Work is not reported because such data is no longer collected.
+In 2022, there was an increase in RNs submitting Employment Status of employed in nursing discipline with full-time status and a decrease in those reporting employed in nursing discipline with part-time status .
+According to the OIIQ, several factors contributed to the shift from part-time employment to full-time employment, such as completion of an advanced practice training program to move from part time to full time.
+The workforce shortage in many regions may lead RNs to transfer from part-time work to a full-time position to fulfill the increasing demand.
+Ontario As of 2012, members are required to provide detailed employment information (Employment Status, Place of Work, Position and Area of Responsibility) about all of their current employers and to designate an employer to appear on the CNO's register.
 The CNO does not have a concept of primary employer; however, as CIHI requires a primary employer, the CNO provides CIHI with the employer the member designates as the register address as the primary employer.
 RNs in Ontario do not have the option to record research as their area of responsibility.
 As such, statistics for the Area of Responsibility value research are not applicable, and caution should be used when comparing Area of Responsibility data from Ontario with that from other jurisdictions.
 Manitoba Information pertaining to Place of Work , Position and Area of Responsibility for NPs and RNs in Manitoba for 2019 and 2020 has been suppressed due to significant under-coverage as a result of voluntary reporting.
-The corresponding information for 2014 to 2018 should be used with caution, as it was also reported voluntarily and may also be understated.
+The corresponding information for 2014 to 2018 should be used with caution, as it was also reported voluntarily and mar also be understated.
 In 2019 and 2020, Employment Status was not reported due to a high proportion of missing values.
-As of 2021, information pertaining to Employment Status , Place of Work , Position and Area of Responsibility was not reported because Workforce data is no longer collected by the College of Registered Nurses of Manitoba (CRNM).
-Saskatchewan In 2020, the number of RNs who submitted not stated for Employment Status increased.
-According to the College of Registered Nurses of Saskatchewan, this is due to the implementation of a new database.
-Please use caution when interpreting this data.
+Since 2021, information pertaining to Employment Status , Place of Work , Position and Area of Responsibility has not been reported because Workforce data is no longer collected by the CRNM.